Show All Answers

 The Integrated Waste Management Authority has published a helpful guide to what you can put in your garbage, green waste and recycle bins.
 Click here to view the guide or visit. https://www.iwma.com/.

 The City of Pismo Beach provides a limited number of sandbags for our citizen’s flood control needs.
-They are available in the public parking lot located on the east side of Shell Beach Road at Beachcomber Drive South.
+They are available at the City's Corporation Yard, 550 Frady Lane.
+The sandbag station is located on your right directly across from the entrance to the Corporation Yard.
 Sandbags are also available at most hardware and farm supply stores.
 Bring a shovel and be prepared to fill your own bags.